freddie27117/porkbun-dns-manager/README.md

 Right now this is only tested on linux, since this is where most server environments tend to be.
 I may add functionality for windows in the future.

 ## How to use:
-1 - Add the binary file to your home directory and run porkbun-manager --install
+1 - Add the binary file to your home directory (or wherever you want, I use /usr/local/bin) and run porkbun-manager --install

-2 - Go to ~/.config/porkbun-manager and edit dns-info.json to include all your relevant information
+2 - Go to ~/.config/porkbun-manager and edit config.json to include all your relevant information

-3 - Invoke porkbun-manager to update the DNS record
+3 - You can then porkbun-manager to update the DNS record

 4 - Set up whatever cronjob you'd like, personally I use @reboot ~/porkbun-manager